 - Find a plan that suits you!

-In prime location our Fitness Suite over looks Tír na nÓg playground, Tennis Courts as well as our new Skate park.
+In prime location our 220 sqm Cardio/Resistance Fitness Suite over looks Tír na nÓg Playground, Astro Turf Pitches and our Skate Park.
 With its increased area we can offer our customers unrivalled fitness opportunities in comfortable surroundings.

 Why not call in and have your fitness assessed by one of out qualified and friendly gym instructors today?
 And check out the variety of classes available in our fitness classes timetable.

 Junior Gym for kids aged 13 – 15yrs is weekdays 7:00 – 9:00am & 3:00 – 6:00pm.
 Junior gym are not permitted to use Free Weights, Olympic Rack or Smith Machine.

 If you are lacking a little motivation why not enlist the help of one of our highly qualified staff for some personal training.
 Full price list can be seen here.

 Our Indoor climbing wall has reopened.
 However due to government COVID-19 restrictions there has been a number of changes.
 Prior to attending your next session, we would encourage you to read our new climbing wall procedure.
 Full details of this can be found here